Free Online Bubble Diagram Maker & Tool

 Bubble Diagrams as Knowledge Artifacts: Capturing Design Logic

-Bubble diagrams are not only tools for generating form; they are repositories of architectural reasoning.
+Architectural bubble diagrams are not only tools for generating form; they are repositories of architectural reasoning.
 Each adjacency, overlap, or separation encodes a decision about use, movement, hierarchy, or experience.
 When documented and refined, these diagrams become knowledge artifacts—visual records that explain why a building is organized the way it is, not just how it looks.

 In academic, professional, and public-facing contexts, this explanatory power is critical.
 Bubble diagrams allow architects to externalize thought processes that are often invisible in finished drawings or renderings.
 They reveal the negotiation between competing requirements—public versus private, efficiency versus delight, flexibility versus control—making design intent legible long before form is finalized.

-Real-World Inspiration: Projects Shaped by Bubbles
+Real-World Inspiration: Projects Shaped by Bubble Diagrams

 Louis Kahn’s Exeter Library (1965) began as interlocking circles denoting concentric study rings around a lightwell, seeding the eventual iconic atrium.
+This bubble diagram architecture example demonstrates how early diagrammatic thinking can survive into built form.

 Louis Kahn’s Exeter Library (1965) began as interlocking circles denoting concentric study rings around a central lightwell, seeding what would become the building’s iconic atrium.
 These early bubble studies clarified the relationship between individual study, communal reading, and structural order, allowing Kahn to preserve a powerful spatial hierarchy even as the project evolved into a rigorously detailed brick and concrete form.